 Learning Learning how to take care of oneself with some basic health knowledge and then changing health behaviors are what the people in local community or provincial areas needed.
 The Faculty of Allied Health Sciences, Faculty of Pharmacy, and the Department of Physical Therapy, Thammasat University, conducted training programs and projects to promote and develop health management systems, especially for the vulnerable groups and elderly.

-On 12 November 2023, the Department of Physical Therapy, in collaboration with the Department of Medical Technology at Thammasat University and Khlong Luang Municipality, organized a project to promote health and improve the quality of life for the elderly at White House Community, Khlong Luang District, Pathum Thani Province.
-This was part of the Community-Based Physical Therapy and Medical Technology Practicum for the 2023 academic year where elderly community members participated in physical fitness assessments and kidney disease risk analyses.
+On November 12, 2023, the Department of Physical Therapy, in collaboration with the Department of Medical Technology at Thammasat University and Khlong Luang Municipality, conducted a project aimed at promoting health and improving the quality of life for the elderly within the White House Community in Khlong Luang District, Pathum Thani Province.
+This initiative, part of their academic practicum, involved providing physical fitness assessments and kidney disease risk analyses to elderly community members.

-On February 14, 2024, the Health Service Center of the Faculty of Allied Health Sciences, Thammasat University, in collaboration with the Lad Sawai Municipality Health Insurance Fund, conducted a training activity aimed at promoting health behavior changes at Lad Sawai Municipality, Pathum Thani Province.
-Participants will receive health check-up results and consult on health issues.
-The event, led by faculty members from the Department of Medical Technology and medical technologists, targeted the elderly population aged 60 and above as part of the Elderly Health Check-Up Program.
+On January 11, 2024, the Faculty of Nursing at Thammasat University engaged with Mahavajiralongkorn Thanyaburi Hospital to coordinate the practicum placements for students enrolled in the Master of Nursing Science program.
+During this meeting, an academic cooperation agreement was also signed between the two institutions.
+On February 14, 2024, the Health Service Center of the Faculty of Allied Health Sciences, Thammasat University, in collaboration with the Lad Sawai Municipality Health Insurance Fund, held a training activity focused on promoting health behavior changes for the elderly (aged 60 and above) at Lad Sawai Municipality, Pathum Thani Province.
+This event, part of the Elderly Health Check-Up Program, offered participants their health check-up results and provided consultations on health issues, led by faculty members from the Department of Medical Technology and medical technologists.

 On August 7, 2020, Thammasat Royal Dental Unit, under Faculty of Dentistry, Thammasat University, organised a dental service project, offering free dental service to approximately 200 people (including children, youth, elders, monks), at Nonthaburi municipal office, Nonthaburi province.
 Then, on September 2, 2020, the unit offered the free dental service to the people at Wat Phosoppolcharoen, Lam Luk Ka district, Pathum Thani Province.